offbynull/learn/Biology/input/input.md

 If there were an electron sitting between a carbon ion and a hydrogen ion, that electron is more likely to gravitate towards the carbon because carbon is more electronegative than hydrogen.

 The `{bm} oxidation number \/ oxidation state/(oxidation number|oxidation state)/i` of an atom is the charge it would have if both it and the neighbours its bonded to were thirsty for electrons.
-Atoms that are more electronegative than their neighours will end up taking their neighbour's electrons.
+For each bond that an atom has, if the neighbour is ...
+ * more electronegative, the electrons making up the bond gets assigned to its neighbour.
+ * less electronegative, the electrons making up the bond gets assigned to itself.

 For example, imagine the molecular compound `{kt} CH_4`...

 ```{chemfig}
 \chemfig[]{C(-[0]H)(-[2]H)(-[4]H)(-[6]H)}
 ```

-Since carbon is more electronegative than hydrogen (2.55 vs 2.20), electrons will move from the hydrogens to the carbon...
+Since carbon is more electronegative than hydrogen (2.55 vs 2.20), the shared single electron that makes up each bond gets assigned to the carbon...

 ```{chemfig}
 \chemfig[]{{C^{-4}}(-[0]{H^{+1}})(-[2]{H^{+1}})(-[4]{H^{+1}})(-[6]{H^{+1}})}